NCERT Solutions for Class 11 Physics Chapter 4 Laws Of Motion

 Class 11 Physics Chapter 4 - Laws of Motion: Topics

-In Class 11 Physics, the chapter Laws of Motion present the basic laws of motion that govern the movement of the objects.
-It discusses Newton laws of motion, the idea of force, inertia, momentum and friction to provide a foundation to appreciate both simple phenomena, and complicated physical systems.
+In Class 11 Physics, the chapter Laws of Motion presents the basic laws of motion that govern the movement of objects.
+It discusses Newton's laws of motion, the idea of force, inertia, momentum and friction to provide a foundation to appreciate both simple phenomena and complicated physical systems.

 4.1 Introduction